Chasing Super-Massive Black Hole merging events with $Athena$ and LISA: Abstract

 \section{Abstract}

-The European Space Agency is studying two large-class missions bound to operate in the decade of the 30s, and aiming at investigating the most energetic and violent phenomena in the Universe. {\it Athena} is poised to study the physical conditions of baryons locked in large-scale structures from the epoch of their formation, as well as to yield an accurate census of accreting super-massive black holes down to the epoch of reionization; the Laser Interferometer Space Antenna (LISA) will extend the hunt for Gravitational Wave (GW) events to the hitherto unexplored mHz regime.
-While the science cases of the two missions are independently outstanding, we discuss in this paper the {\it additional} science that their concurrent operation could yield, and present possible {\it Athena} observational strategies.
-We focus on the multi-messenger study of Super-Massive (M$\le$10$^7$~$\msun$) Black Hole Mergers (SMBHMs), potentially accessible to {\it Athena} up to $z\sim$2.
-The simultaneous measurement of their electro-magnetic (EM) and GW signals may enable unique experiments in the domains of astrophysics, fundamental physics, and cosmography, such as the magneto-hydrodynamics of fluid flows in a rapidly variable space-time, the formation of coronae and jets in Active Galactic Nuclei, and the measurement of the speed of GW among others.
-Key to achieve these breakthrough results will be the LISA capability of locating a SMBHM event with an error box comparable to, or better then the field-of-view of the {\it Athena} Wide Field Imager ($\simeq$0.4~deg$^2$).
-LISA will achieve such an accuracy several hours prior to merging for the highest signal-to-noise events.
-While theoretical predictions of the EM emission are still uncertain, this opens in principle the exciting possibility of truly concurrent EM and GW studies of the merger phase.
-LISA localization improves significantly at merging, and is likely to reach the arcminute-level for a sizeable fraction of events at $z\le$˜0.5 and masses $\le$10$^6$~$\msun$, well within the detection capability of {\it Athena}.
-We also briefly discuss the prospective of {\it Athena} studies for other classes of GW-emitting black hole binaries, for which theoretical predictions are admittedly extremely uncertain.
+The European Space Agency is studying two large-class missions bound to operate in the decade of the 30s, and aiming at investigating the most energetic and violent phenomena in the Universe. {\it Athena} is poised to study the physical conditions of baryons locked in large-scale structures from the epoch of their formation, as well as to yield an accurate census of accreting super-massive black holes down to the epoch of reionization; LISA will extend the hunt for Gravitational Wave (GW) events to the hitherto unexplored mHz regime.
+We discuss in this paper the science that their concurrent operation could yield, and present possible {\it Athena} observational strategies.
+We focus on Super-Massive (M$\lesssim10^7\msun$) Black Hole Mergers (SMBHMs), potentially accessible to {\it Athena} up to $z\sim2$.
+The simultaneous measurement of their electro-magnetic (EM) and GW signals may enable unique experiments in the domains of astrophysics, fundamental physics, and cosmography, such as the magneto-hydrodynamics of fluid flows in a rapidly variable space-time, the formation of coronae and jets in Active Galactic Nuclei, and the measurement of the speed of GW, among others.
+Key to achieve these breakthrough results will be the LISA capability of locating a SMBHM event with an error box comparable to, or better than the field-of-view of the {\it Athena} Wide Field Imager ($\simeq0.4\,$deg$^2$) and {\it Athena} capability to slew fast to detect the source during the inspiral phase and the post-merger phase.
+Together, the two observatories will open in principle the exciting possibility of truly concurrent EM and GW studies of the SMBHMs